FCC/Faceted-Search-Widget/readme.txt

 == Changelog ==

+= 1.5 =
+* Fixed bug where plugin would generate MySQL errors if taxonomy had large number of terms (scalability)
+* Plugin now supports faceted search within the children of a hierarchical taxonomy term

 = 1.4 =
 * Fixed bug where post count would not display properly when browsing within a facet
 * More robust handling of queries when filtering by multiple taxonomies